Measure (mathematics): Definition

 The pair $(X, \Sigma)$ is called a measurable space, and the members of $\Sigma$ are called measurable sets.

 A triple $(X, \Sigma, \mu)$ is called a measure space.
 A probability measure is a measure with total measure one – that is, $\mu(X) = 1.$ A probability space is a measure space with a probability measure.

 For measure spaces that are also topological spaces various compatibility conditions can be placed for the measure and the topology.
-Most measures met in practice in analysis (and in many cases also in probability theory) are Radon measures.
-Radon measures have an alternative definition in terms of linear functionals on the locally convex topological vector space of continuous functions with compact support.
+Most measures met in practice in analysis (and in many cases also in probability theory) are Radon measures (usually defined on Hausdorff spaces).
+When working with locally compact Hausdorff spaces, Radon measures have an alternative, equivalent definition in terms of linear functionals on the locally convex topological vector space of continuous functions with compact support.
 This approach is taken by Bourbaki (2004) and a number of other sources.
 For more details, see the article on Radon measures.

 Instances

 Some important measures are listed here.